imse586/imse586.github.io/syllabus/syllabus.md

 ## Reference books

-The most relevant reference book:
+The most relevant reference book

 - *An Introduction to Statistical Learning: with Applications in R*, 2nd edition, James, Witten, Hastie, & Tibshirani, Springer, 2021, PDF freely available at <https://www.statlearning.com>

-Other *technical* reference books (in no particular order):
+Other *technical* reference books

 - [*Intro to Python for Computer Science and Data Science: Learning to Program with AI, Big Data and The Cloud*](https://www.pearson.com/us/higher-education/program/Deitel-Intro-to-Python-for-Computer-Science-and-Data-Science-Learning-to-Program-with-AI-Big-Data-and-The-Cloud/PGM2392788.html), Deitel & Deitel, Pearson, 2019

-Other *non-technical* reference books (in no particular order):
+Other *non-technical* reference books (in no particular order)

 - [*Data Science*](https://mitpress.mit.edu/books/data-science), Kelleher and Tierney, MIT Press, 2018
 - [*Calling Bullshit: The Art of Skepticism in a Data-Driven World*](https://www.penguinrandomhouse.com/books/563882/calling-bullshit-by-carl-t-bergstrom-and-jevin-d-west/), Bergstrom and West, Random House, 2020